-The Board and Office of Inspector General
+FARM CREDIT ADMINISTRATION The Board and Office of Inspector General

-We have audited the balance sheets of the Farm Credit Administration (FCA) as of September 30, 2002 and 2001, and the statements of net cost, changes in net position, budgetary resources, and financing for the years then ended.
+We have audited the balance sheets of the Farm Credit Administration (FCA) as of September 30, 2003 and 2002, and the statements of net cost, changes in net position, budgetary resources, and financing for the years then ended.
 These financial statements are the responsibility of the FCA's management.
 Our responsibility is to express an opinion on these financial statements based on our audits.

-We conducted our audits in accordance with auditing standards generally accepted in the United States of America; the standards applicable to financial statements contained in Government Auditing Standards, issued by the Comptroller General of the United States; and Office of Management and Budget (OMB) Bulletin 01-02, "Audit Requirements for Federal Financial Statements."
+We conducted our audits in accordance with auditing standards generally accepted in the United States of America; the standards applicable to financial statements contained in Government Auditing Standards, issued by the Comptroller General of the United States; and Office of Management and Budget (OMB) Bulletin 01-02, "Audit Requirements for Federal Financial Statements".
 These standards require that we plan and perform the audits to obtain reasonable assurance about whether the financial statements are free of material misstatements.
 An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements.
 An audit also includes assessing the accounting principles used and significant estimates made by management, as well as, evaluating the overall financial statement presentation.
 We believe that our audits provide a reasonable basis for our opinion.

-In our opinion the financial statements referred to above present fairly, in all material respects, the assets, liabilities, and net position of the Farm Credit Administration as of September 30, 2002 and 2001, and the net cost, changes in net position, budgetary resources, and reconciliation of net cost to budgetary resources for the years then ended in conformity with accounting principles generally accepted in the United States of America.
+In our opinion the financial statements referred to above present fairly, in all material respects, the assets, liabilities, and net position of the Farm Credit Administration as of September 30, 2003 and 2002, and the net cost, changes in net position, budgetary resources, and reconciliation of net cost to budgetary resources for the years then ended in conformity with accounting principles generally accepted in the United States of America.

-Our audits were conducted for the purpose of forming an opinion on the FY 2002 and 2001 principal financial statements of the FCA.
+Our audits were conducted for the purpose of forming an opinion on the FY 2003 and 2002 principal financial statements of the FCA.
 The accompanying financial information, discussed below, is not a required part of the principal financial statements.

-The Management Discussion and Analysis on pages 3; 7-9; 35-39; 56-70; and 76-79; and the Required Supplemental Information on pages 101-102 is supplementary information required by the Federal Accounting Standards Advisory Board.
+The Management Discussion and Analysis on pages 2-23; and the Required Supplemental Information on pages 40-41 is supplementary information required by the Federal Accounting Standards Advisory Board.
 We have applied certain limited procedures, which consisted principally of inquiries of management regarding the methods of measurement and presentation of the information.
 However, we did not audit the information and express no opinion on it.
-The information on pages 4-6; 10-34; 40-55; and pages 103-110 is presented for purposes of additional analysis.
-Such information has not been subjected to the auditing procedures applied in the audits of the financial statements and, accordingly, we express no opinion on it.

-/s/ Harper, Rains, Stokes & Knight, P.A.
+Harper, Rains, Knight & Company, P.A.